99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Explicit-body, if 2 messages with explicit body are found it gets discarded

 FIFO queue Message grouping:
-We can give the queue messages a MessageGroupID, so it gets in the same queue but gets processed by different consumers, so we can have type A, B, C ecc... messages and each one type gets processed by different consumers
+We can give the queue messages a MessageGroupID, so it gets in the same queue but gets processed by different consumers, USED TO ORDER THE MESSAGES, SO EACH MESSAGE IS PROCESSED IN THE ORDER IT IS RECEIVED so we can have type A, B, C ecc... messages and each one type gets processed by different consumers

 # SNS